DomDomHaas/ColorPalette/README.md

-ColorImporter
+ColorPalette for Unity
 =============

-ColorImporter is a plugin for Unity which supports loading in Palettes from www.pltts.me / www.colourlovers.com (by now)
+ColorPalette is a plugin for Unity which let's you create ColorPalettes.
+It supports loading in Palettes from www.pltts.me / www.colourlovers.com (by now)

 Following things are needed:
 - HtmlSharp (HtmlParser: https://github.com/wallerdev/htmlsharp extract the "HtmlSharp" folder into your asset folder)